GPawi/LANDO/README.md

 **Windows**: Please make sure you have Rtools4 installed - the instructions can be found [here](https://cran.r-project.org/bin/windows/Rtools/).

 **macOS**: Make sure you have Xcode and the command line tool (CLT) installed on your computer - [here](https://www.freecodecamp.org/news/how-to-download-and-install-xcode/amp/) are the instructions.
 Also install the appropriate `gfortran` version for your **macOS** version from [GitHub](https://github.com/fxcoudert/gfortran-for-macOS/releases).
-Further information on the installation process of `gfortan` can be found on this [website](https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/).
+Further information on the installation process of `gfortran` can be found on this [website](https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/).

 <p align="right">(<a href="#top">back to top</a>)</p>